 Interesting Facts and Information about Carbon Dioxide (CO2):

 Carbon dioxide will not burn or support combustion.
-Air with a carbon dioxide content of more than 10% will extinguish an open flame.
-Air containing more than 10% CO2, if breathed, can be life-threatening.
+Air with a carbon dioxide content of more than 10% will extinguish an open flame, and, if breathed, can be life-threatening.
 Such concentrations may build up in silos, digestion chambers, wells, sewers and the like.
 Caution must be exercised when entering these types of confined spaces.

 CO2 gas is 1.5 times as heavy as air, thus if released to the air it will concentrate at low elevations.
 Carbon dioxide will form "dry ice" at -78.5ºC (-109.3º F).
 One kg of dry ice has the cooling capacity of 2 kg of ordinary ice.
 Gaseous or liquid carbon dioxide, stored under pressure, will form dry ice through an auto-refrigeration process if rapidly depressured.